-Information to Parents
+■ Information to Parents

-Within five days of expelling a student, the District shall notify the student and his or her parent, guardian or legal custodian of the student's opportunity to receive educational services for expelled students.
+Within five days of expelling a student, the District shall notify the student and the student's parent, guardian, or legal custodian of the student's opportunity to receive educational services for expelled students.

-Upon request of a student or the student's parent, guardian or legal custodian, the District shall provide any educational services that are deemed appropriate by the District for any student who is expelled from the District.
+Upon request of a student or the student's parent, guardian, or legal custodian, the District shall provide any educational services that are deemed appropriate by the District for any student who is expelled from the District.
 The services provided shall be designed to provide a second chance for the student to succeed in achieving an education.
 The District shall determine the amount of credit the student shall receive toward graduation for the educational services provided.

-The District is not required to provide additional educational services to any student who is suspended or expelled while receiving educational services during a period of expulsion.
-The District may provide services for a student who is expelled through agreements with local governmental agencies and managing state agencies, community-based nonprofit organizations, with the Department of Military Affairs, and public or private institutions of higher learning to provide appropriate services such as tutoring, counseling, drug treatment, family preservation, alternative education, or vocational education programs.
-If a student is expelled for the remainder of the school year and the student is not receiving educational services, the District will contact the student's parent, guardian or legal custodian at least once every 60 days until the beginning of the next school year to determine whether the student is receiving educational services.
-The District need not contact the student's parent, guardian or legal custodian as expleted not contact the student or nonpublic school, or if the student is committed to the Department of Human Services or is sentenced pursuant to the Children's Code.
+The District is not required to provide additional educational services to any student who is suspended or expelled while receiving educational services until the period of suspension or expulsion is completed.
+The District may provide services for a student who is expelled through agreements with local governmental agencies and managing state agencies, including the department of human services and the department of public health and environment; with community-based nonprofit organizations; with the department of military and veteran affairs; and public or private institutions of higher learning to provide appropriate services such as tutoring, counseling, drug treatment, family preservation, alternative education, or vocational education programs.
+If a student is expelled for the remainder of the school year and the student is not receiving educational services, the District will contact the student's parent, guardian, or legal custodian at least once every 60 days until the beginning of the next school year to determine whether the student is receiving educational services.
+The District need not contact the student's parent, guardian, or legal custodian after the student is enrolled in another school district or, in an independent or nonpublic school, or if the student is committed to the Department of Human Services or is sentenced pursuant to the Children's Code.